top of page

 Instructions:

-3. Now, grab a large frying pan, and drizzle in 3 TBSPs of olive oil on medium-high.
+2. Prep aromatics: have garlic and onion ready.
+In a large frying pan add in 3 tbsps of olive oil on medium-high.
 Then add in your onions.
-Season with 2 TBSPs of sumac and 1 TBSP of salt.
+Add sumac and salt.
 Stir well and sauté.

 Recent Posts